 1. You can split your income with your spouse or common-law partner – that means all eligible pension income, like workplace pensions, RRIF (Registered Retirement Income Funds), and using spousal RRSPs.
 By doing that, you are lowering the individual income, and OAS clawbacks can be reduced or even eliminated.

-2. Deferring OAS and CPP can be a solution.
+2. Deferring OAS can be a solution.
 Still, it means that your benefits will increase later on, causing clawbacks when you start receiving your pension.
-Sometimes it’s better to start receiving your pension earlier, at least as far as CPP is concerned.
+Sometimes it’s better to start receiving your pension earlier.

 3. Make the best of a TSFA.
 A tax-free savings account will generate investment income that isn’t taxable, meaning it doesn’t increase your net income.